 Check Carve EQ on Plugin Boutique.

 A bit of a weird category here, because, what really is a mixing plugin?

 Well, for us, it means anything you could use to make your mixes sound better, fuller and more clear.

 Since we already have separate categories for EQ’s and compressors, the plugins you’ll find here are more situational, but definitely great to have.

 So keep on reading, to find out what they are!

 The first entry of an iZotope product on our list is the famed RX-8 plug-in.
 And it’s another wicked plugin you can get on Splice’s rent to own plans!

-They are essential and unparalleled processing effects for audio repair, de-noising, dialog editing, spectral processing and much more.
+They provide the best processing effects for audio repair, dialog editing, spectral processing, post-production plugins around.

 In addition, RX 8 Advanced now also supports surround sound.